What is Community Supported Agriculture?

 It’s not the right program for everyone.
 We find that the people who look forward to their box love vegetables, love to cook, take the time to cook often during the week and are flexible enough to create meals with what they have on hand.
 They also tend to be curious eaters, willing to try something new.
 If they have too much of something, they can or freeze it for use later.
 Eating fresh food involves a serious time commitment towards its preparation, but the delicious results are worth it.

 Our CSA members accept the fact that they cannot choose what goes into their box, and only know the night before what produce they’ll find there.
 Many members think of their Share as a present they look forward to opening each week.
-You will need to supplement the vegetables in your box with items that are not included.
+Naturally, you will need to supplement the vegetables in your box with items that are not included.

 Chuck and I share these thoughts because we want you to be happy with your investment in our CSA program.